NimakamaliLassem/Classifying-Bug-Types/README.md

 can alternatively perform the same task, we aim to considerably decrease this cost in the long term.

-### Method— Our aim is to classify bug fix patterns based on
+### Method
-their repair diff files and corresponding commit messages.
+Our aim is to classify bug fix patterns based on their repair diff files and corresponding commit messages.
 To solve this problem, we employed a pre-trained Bidirectional Encoder Representations from Transformers (BERT) model for